Holliday will not return as Marshall's head coach

 In addition to the 2020 C-USA Coach of the Year honors, Holliday also had two players named to superlative awards this year: linebacker Tavante Beckett as the Defensive Player of the Year and quarterback Grant Wells as Freshman of the Year.

 Those were two of 13 players named for league superlative awards during his tenure.
-Holliday also had 115 players honored by Conference USA among the first and second teams, as well as honorable mention honorees.
+In his 11 seasons, Holliday had 115 players honored by Conference USA among the first and second teams, as well as honorable mention selections.

-Some of those players also went to social media on Monday to thank Holliday for what he did for them.

-“One of the absolute best there is,” former center Levi Brown said.
-“This man changes kid’s lives and makes them into men.
-Can’t thank Coach Holliday enough.”